dustinpfister/test_threejs/views/demos/r146/get-audio-alphas/README.md

 * (done) start a javaScript module that will load one or more html files that contain sample data
 * (done) the loader will parse the html into a result object that will contain a key for every sample

-* () have the demo make use of at least two sets of sample data
+* (done) have the demo make use of at least two sets of sample data

+* () looks like I might want to also use the min Number in the process of getting an alpha value

 ## Using DOM PARSER